symbiontik/k3s-gitops/README.md

 - Enables accessibility of your apps from anywhere
 - Secures access to your apps with Cloudflare Access
 - Provides DNS security, detailed traffic metrics, and logging with Cloudflare Gateway
-- Provides you with zero-trust security capabilities
+- Provides you with Zero Trust security capabilities
-- Provides you with an SSO portal for your apps
+- Provides you with an single-sign-on (SSO) portal for your apps

 1. Login to your [Cloudflare account](https://dash.cloudflare.com/login).